jerome-nelson/portfolio-site/README.md

 ### Purpose of this Website
 * To show technological experience
+    - So aside from base technologies will attempt to minimise usage of libraries
 * Improve knowledge of API building
 * Get used to Go-Lang